Jredish11/relational_rails/README.md

 (data from each column that is on the parent table)
 [ ] done

-User Story 3, Child Index
+User Story 3, Child/strains Index

 As a visitor
 When I visit '/child_table_name'